-Caution clearly needs to be demonstrated when selecting an appropriate trampoline park to utilise.
+Caution clearly needs to be demonstrated when selecting an appropriate trampoline park to use.

-As a bare minimum, organisations and individuals are encouraged to select for use only trampoline parks who maintain membership of the International Association of Trampoline Parks (IATP).
+As a bare minimum, organisations and individuals are encouraged to select for use only trampoline parks who maintain membership of The Active Indoor Leisure Association (TAILA), the British Activity Providers Association (BAPA) or other suitably recognised professional association.

-Membership of the IATP does not imply that a trampoline park is without risk.
+Membership of one of these associations does not imply that a trampoline park is without risk.
 Risk is inherent within many of the sporting activities available within such facilities.
-But membership of the IATP does suggest that the owners and organisers of the trampoline park take risk management seriously and have adhered to the principles of the British Standard within their facilities.
+But membership of an association does suggest that the owners and organisers of the trampoline park take risk management seriously and have worked towards compliance with ISO 23659:2002.
 By doing so, the risks associated with using trampoline parks will not be eliminated, but they may be more controlled.